path-cc/path-cc.github.io/_services/software-development.md

 workshops.
 We recognize a key part of our translational research is to observe the end-user and administrator user experience.
-As such, our use activities will directly involve developers in the operation of a large, production dHTC infrastructure at CHTC to function as a living lab for the team to understand first-hand the strengths and weaknesses of their work, as well as obtain feedback on the user experience.
+As such, our use activities will directly involve developers in the operation of a large, production dHTC infrastructure at <a href="https://chtc.cs.wisc.edu/">CHTC</a> to function as a living lab for the team to understand first-hand the strengths and weaknesses of their work, as well as obtain feedback on the user experience.